-The Mathematics with Robotics curriculum employs hands-on computing and robotics activities to boost students’ interest, engagement, and learning in math (they learn while having fun!):
+The Common-Core-compliant Mathematics with Robotics curriculum employs hands-on computing and robotics activities to boost students’ interest and engagement in learning math (they learn while having fun!):

-Explore hundreds of Common Core compliant lessons and activities
+Explore thousands of Common Core compliant lessons and activities

-Help make meaningful connections between abstract concepts and real-life applications
+Help make meaningful connections between abstract math concepts and real-life applications

 Develop critical thinking and problem-solving skills

 Allow personalized learning and exploration

 The Mathematics with Robotics curriculum has had proven success in increasing student engagement and learning.
 One school in the Los Angeles area saw its 3rd grade math standardized test passing rate increase from 51% to 88% over a four year period, an increase of 72%!
 View 3rd grade students from this school with robots in action in this video, and see more of K-2 students learning math with coding and robotics in both English and Spanish through distance learning here.